And There Will Be a Next Time... Live from Detroit

 And There Will Be a Next Time...
-Live from Detroit is the third live album and fourth live release from the band Def Leppard.
+Live from Detroit is the third live album and third live release from the band Def Leppard.
 Released in 2017, it was recorded at the DTE Energy Music Theatre near Clarkston, Michigan on 15 July 2016.

 Concept

 Joe Elliott of Def Leppard said on their website, “I had this idea that we should film one of the shows from the 2016 tour because apart from the ‘Viva!
 Hysteria’ shows, we hadn’t actually had a live performance filmed since 1988.
 With a new album out that was being so well received, it was just a case of where to do it.
 From the second the house lights went down, we could see the sun setting from the stage, and the energy from the crowd just seemed to intensify.
 It was a good choice and a great way to document Def Leppard in 2016.”